kim-groenborg-nielsen/certbot_proxy/README.md

 # Default upload path is the program folder with /upload added
 #UPLOAD_PATH="/SomethingElse"
 ```
+### Ensure that the Nginx is available from outside
+The Nginx server should be reachable from outside on port 80.

+And certbot must be present, and there must be a web server with assigned SSL certificat on this local instance.
+This could be the default server.

 ### Nginx example
 /etc/nginx/sites-enabled/default linked to /etc/nginx/sites-available/default containing: